aridjayarecipes/cutesrecipes.web.app/content/post/2125-easiest-way-to-make-ultimate-tangy-starfruit.md

 - "1 tbsp oil"
 - "2 cup water"
 recipeinstructions:
 - "Cut all the starfruits into thick slices.
 Heat oil in a pan.
 Splutter mustard, cumin, fennel, fenugreek, black cumin, red chilli and curry leaves.
 Add starfruit slices.
-Saute for some time till it's colour changes a little."
+Saute for some time till it&#39;s colour changes a little."
 - "Then add salt, turmeric powder, red chilli powder, roasted mustard-cumin-fennel powder."
 - "Then add jaggery powder and water.
 Boil it for sometime till the fruits become soft and the water become thick."
-- "Then it's ready to serve.
+- "Then it&#39;s ready to serve.
 Serve it with rice or chapatti."
 categories:
 - Recipe
 tags: